-The following documents are published under the Australian Government's RIS requirements:
+The following documents are published under the Australian Government's Impact Analysis requirements:

-- If the agency has prepared a RIS, it will be published on the Department of the Prime Minister and Cabinet's website (https://obpr.pmc.gov.au/published-impact-analyses-and-reports) once the decision has been announced.
-The RIS must also be included in the instrument's explanatory material. - If the agency has assessed the regulatory performance of the sunsetting instrument and determined that the instrument is performing effectively and efficiently, that assessment (signed off at secretary, deputy secretary, equivalent agency head level, or delegate) will be published.
+- If the agency has prepared an Impact Analysis, it will be published on the Department of the Prime Minister and Cabinet's website at Published Impact Analyses once the decision has been announced.
+The Impact Analysis must also be included in the instrument's explanatory material. - If the agency has assessed the performance of the sunsetting instrument and determined that the instrument is performing effectively and efficiently, that assessment (signed off at secretary, deputy secretary or equivalent agency head level) will be published.